We believe print can be a sustainable and responsible medium and we conduct our business with that goal in mind.

 Our traditionally printed newspapers use standard coldset web offset inks made by SunChemical.
 As there are no vegetable inks developed for newspaper presses these are oil-based inks.
 They are VOC free.

-We have recently increased our use of solar panels to generate over 100MWh of electricity per year in our print warehouse.
-This produces enough power to print all our newspapers.
+Solar panels at our print warehouse generate over 100MWh of electricity per year producing enough power to print all our newspapers.

 We’re working towards eliminating all plastic packaging from our deliveries.
 We’ve trialled this with digital orders in the UK, by removing plastic wrap, strap and packing tape.
 Soon, we’ll be doing this with our digital orders worldwide.